 - Let nature provide and go for branches from bunny-safe trees like willow and apple.

-As I already mentioned, your bun should be getting a few hours of time to run and stretch his legs.
+As I already mentioned, your bun should be getting at least a few hours of time to run and stretch his legs every day.
+Or even better – allow your bun free access to roam around your home after bunny proofing the place.
 If you’ve ever seen wild rabbits, you know they run around a lot.
 Your house rabbit is no different.
-Give your bun some romp time around the house.
+Give your bun some romp time around your house.
 Not only is it good for him, but it’s really fun to watch as well.

 As a side note, I want you to know that no matter how litter-trained your bun is, there’s going to be a few stray little “coco-puffs.”
 But surely, sweeping up a couple of those is worth improving your rabbit’s life!